Nadal marches past Marterer into French Open quarters

-A rare couple of wobbles failed to derail Rafael Nadal, who overcame the spirited challenge of Maximilian Marterer to reach the French Open quarter-finals with a 6-3 6-2 7-6 (7-4) success on Monday.
+A rare couple of wobbles failed to derail Rafael Nadal, who overcame the spirited challenge of Maximilian Marterer to reach the French Open quarter-finals with a 6-3 6-2 7-6 (7-4) success.

 The defending champion is the firm favourite to clinch an 11th title at Roland Garros and although world number 70 Marterer proved an awkward opponent for his fellow lefty, the outcome was rarely in doubt once the Spaniard had recovered from going a break down in the first.